The Burial of St. Petronilla: Upper tier

 The second tier, while maintaining certain elements of the Baroque has started to lean to a classical representation.
 There is a sense of time, as Petronilla bows before Christ Jesus, however, the animation is more suspended, calm, less fleeting.
 Petronilla's head is bowed before Christ as he welcomes her, though the angels in heaven are relaxed and calm upon her arrival as they continue to make their own way beside and around her.

 Though certain aspects still can be withdrawn independently, there is still a feeling of overall unity.
 Petronilla's gown is red; however, overall the colors in heaven are cooler and crisp.
-It lends a feeling of freshness, cleanliness and purity.
-There remains some relative clarity in the garments worn in the upper tier of the painting, however, when compared to the lower tier, the clarity is more defined.
-The lines are clearer and depths more definable.
+The lines are clearer and depths more definable, which lends a feeling of freshness, cleanliness and purity.
 The upper tier is farthest away from the congregation, reaching toward heaven.
-The clarity adds to its sense of order and peace.
-It is farther for the congregation to reach.
 There is no direct link between this heaven for the congregation except through Petronilla who has passed from the earth and is greeted by Christ.